Urabi revolt: Prologue

-Egypt in the 1870s was under foreign influence, corruption, misgovernment, and in a state of financial ruin.
+Egypt in the 1870s was under heavy foreign influence, corruption, misgovernment, and in a state of financial ruin.
 Huge debts rung up by its ruler Ismaʻil Pasha could no longer be repaid, and under pressure from the European banks that held the debt, the country's finances were being controlled by representatives of France and Britain via the Caisse de la Dette Publique.
 When Ismaʻil tried to rouse the Egyptian people against this foreign intervention, he was deposed by the British and replaced by his more pliable son Tewfik Pasha.

 The upper ranks of the civil service, the army and the business world had become dominated by Europeans, who were paid more than native Egyptians.
 Within Egypt, a parallel legal system for suing Europeans separately from the natives was set up.
 This angered educated and ambitious Egyptians in the military and civil service who felt that the European domination of top positions was preventing their own advancement.
 The heavily taxed Egyptian peasants were also discontented by their taxes going to Europeans who lived in relative wealth.

 Egyptians resented not only Western European domination but also the Turks, Circassians and Albanians, who controlled most other elite positions in the government and military.
 Albanian troops had come to Egypt along with Muhammad Ali and helped him to take control of the country and were highly favoured by the Khedive.
 Ottoman Turkish was still the official language of the army and Turks were more likely to be promoted.
-In the ruling cabinet under Khedive Tewfiq, every member was a Turco-Circassians.
+In the ruling cabinet under Khedive Tewfiq, every member was a Turco-Circassian.
 The growing fiscal crisis in the country forced the Khedive to drastically cut the army.
 From a height of 94,000 troops in 1874, its strength was cut to 36,000 in 1879, with plans to shrink it even more.
 This created a large class of unemployed and disaffected army officers within the country.
 The disastrous war with the Ethiopian Empire of 1875–1876 also angered the officers, who felt that the government had sent them unwisely into the conflict.